Upcoming events

 About Erin:

-Communications Chair, Erin King, has been in the league for two years.
+Communications Chair, Erin King, has been in the league for 3 years.
 Currently living in Linden, Erin is a retiree from 18 years in Supply Chain Management and is currently a small business owner.
 She loves to travel, play golf, attend Michigan State Sports events and cheerleading for her kids, as well as seasonal and home decorating, and serving the community.
 Her favorite color is purple and her favorite food is sushi.
 She has two dogs Charlie and Lola.

 Why The Junior League?